farhank08/todo-list-api/README.md

 ## 📄 Summary

 This project demonstrates secure authentication, data validation, routing architecture, and REST API best practices.
 It is designed to be clean, readable, and aligned with professional backend standards.
+Project from https://roadmap.sh/projects/todo-list-api